BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Theory of Everything in Fundamental Physics.md

 ## Deep dives
 -
 ## Brain storming
 - [Beff Jezos](https://twitter.com/BasedBeffJezos/status/1751363140514947286?t=6HWzBMpLjvrMn8hTPEcYnQ&s=19): Solving for the [[Theory of Everything in Fundamental Physics]] comes down to latent model hyperparameter inference for the laws of [[physics]], where tests of these hyperparameters unfortunately lie beyond our currently observable / testable band of [[energy|energies]].
-In order to get answers, we will have to ascend the [[Kardashev scales]].
+In order to get answers, we will have to ascend the [[Kardashev scale]].
 This ascent will unlock perception into this higher energy band.
 Then we will need the [[intelligence]] to understand what we see. [[Electricity generation]] + [[Artificial Intelligence]] scaling are the truly [[fundamental]] missions.
 ## Additional resources
 -
 ## Related